ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

-# Responsive-Solana-Sales-Bot (UNDER CONSTRUCTION - DO NOT USE AT THE MOMENT)
+# Responsive-Solana-Sales-Bot (UNDER CONSTRUCTION - USE WITH CAUTION)

 **Currently testing at (Example):** https://twitter.com/TestSalesBot